 • Boost your emergency fund in a savings account to help cover unexpected expenses such as medical bills or a hospital stay.

-• Try to resist spending based on emotion (impulse buying that cute new infant outfit or fancy stroller).
+• Avoid spending based on emotion (impulse buying that cute new infant outfit or fancy stroller).

 Helpful Resources for Seattle-Area Parents